-In a company with a corporate auditor and a board of directors or a company with committees, if a director intends to carry out any transactions involving a conflict of interest, approval must be obtained at a board meeting, at which that director may not participate.
+In a company with a corporate auditor and a board of directors, a company with committees or a company with an audit committee, if a director intends to carry out any transactions involving a conflict of interest, approval must be obtained at a board meeting, at which that director may not participate.
 At the board meeting, the potentially conflicted director must disclose material facts about the transaction.
 After the transaction, the director must also report material facts about the transaction to the board without delay.

-On the other hand, in a company with an audit committee, under the Reform Act, an ex-ante approval by the audit committee of a self-dealing transaction between a director and the company has the effect of switching the burden of proof regarding the violation of a director's duty from the director to the plaintiff shareholders.
+In addition, in a company with an audit committee, an ex ante approval by the audit committee of a self-dealing transaction between a director and the company has the effect of switching the burden of proof regarding the violation of a director's duty from the director to the plaintiff shareholders.